encse/adsb-tui/README.md

 ![screenshot](screenshot.jpg)

-An ADS-B decoder for the terminal, built around [mapscii-py](https://github.com/encse/mapscii-py).
+An ADS-B receiver for the terminal, built around [mapscii-py](https://github.com/encse/mapscii-py).

 The decoder is known to work with `Airspy Mini` and `RTL-SDR `dongles through